notisv/cse-neural-networks/README.md

 Question 1 is about classifying 4000 points using mini-batch gradient descent algorithms on a 2-layer MLP network.

-Question 2 is about clustering 1200 points using the k-means algorithm.
+Question 2 is about clustering 1200 points using the k-means algorithm

 ## Question 1 Instructions
 ### Instructions for Windows Platforms